-The proposed capital programme is funded from a combination of existing resources and internal borrowing in respect of the vast majority of the fleet replacement.
+The proposed capital programme is funded from a combination of existing resources, substantial external funding and borrowing in respect of the current funding gap associated with the High street Towns Fund project.
 The MTFS does commit future capital receipts towards debt repayment and should these receipts not materialise this would create a shortfall/pressure on the revenue budget.